Frequently Asked Questions

 What is this all about?

-We are challenging people in Saskatchewan, Manitoba, Ontario, New Brunswick, Prince Edward Island, or the Yukon who smoke or use other kinds of commercial tobacco to quit for 7 days, and we are offering a $500 cash prize to encourage people to try.
+We are challenging people in Saskatchewan, Manitoba, Ontario, Prince Edward Island, or the Yukon who smoke or use other kinds of commercial tobacco to quit for 7 days, and we are offering a $500 cash prize to encourage people to try.

 Why “First Week”?